farthornas/labear/api/README.md

 `brew install flyctl`

 You will need to sign up and sign in to use Fly.io  - follow the link to do this (https://fly.io/docs/hands-on/sign-up/).

+If fly.io is installed, you can log into the instance by doing:

+`flyctl auth login --email <email_string> --password <password>`

+Check if the app is already running by doing:

+`flyctl status -a albinai`

+If it is running, skip the `fly launch` bit

-Next, you should be ready to launch the app (requires a functioning docker image - see above), navigate to the labear_api folder which contains the docker file.
+If app is not running, you should be ready to launch the app (requires a functioning docker image - see above), navigate to the labear_api folder which contains the docker file.

 `fly launch`